 A Python web developer may focus on both frontend and backend, while a Python backend developer specializes in server-side logic and database interactions.

-Yes, Python is an excellent choice for web development, especially with frameworks like Django and Flask, which simplify the development process.
+Yes, Python is a good choice for web programming, particularly with frameworks such as Django and Flask that make the development process easier.